 - Club Length

 - Shaft Weight

 - Lie Angle

 - Loft Angle

 - Face Angle

 4 Dynamic Club Performance Numbers – There are 4 dynamic club performance numbers that are the most important launch monitor data.
 These data are representative of the performance of both the golfer and the set of clubs and should be compared before and after alteration and with demo clubs of other specifications.

 - Power Transfer Ratio (Smash Factor)

-Here is a form that can be used during golf instructions to evaluate whether the golfer needs swing principle or golf equipment changes to improve ball flight.
+Here is a Ball Flight Analysis form used during golf instructions.
+It will help to evaluate whether the golfer needs swing principles or some golf equipment changes to improve ball flight.